Lexington First County Seat

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-A Night in a Hotel (a few steps from this marker); Morgan's Raid (within shouting
+A Night in a Hotel (a few steps from this marker); Morgan's Raid (within shouting distance of

 Categories. • Settlements & Settlers •

 More.
 Search the internet for Lexington First County Seat.